aws-samples/saas-tenant-isolation-architecture/README.md

 This project contains source code and supporting files to deploy the application.
 It implements two lambda functions and a DynamoDB table.

+### ExportTenantData Function
 The `ExportTenantData` function demonstrates a small microservice used by multiple tenants of an application.
 The ExportTenantData function can store and retrieve data from a multi-tenant DynamoDB table.

-TODO Add section explaining the Token Vending Machine, assuming role with an inline policy etc
+The `ExportTenantData` function uses the [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) `TokenVendingLayer` to assume a role with credentials scoped to the tenant making the request.

 ### Template Pipeline